tenox7/BloKi/README.md

 By default BloKi ships with pre-built templates for convenience.
 If you want to customize your site look and feel, create a folder `site/templates`, download the [default template(s)](templates/) and customize them.
 If you don't care for old browsers just edit the `modern.html`.
 Modified templates will be picked up on start.

+There also is a new "seven eleven" template.
+To install it, download [https://raw.githubusercontent.com/tenox7/BloKi/main/templates/seveneleven.html] as `site/templates/modern.html`.
+Also download the header image [https://raw.githubusercontent.com/tenox7/BloKi/main/templates/seveneleven.jpg] as `site/media/seveneleven.jpg`.
+Restart BloKi.

 ## Legal

 Copyright (c) 2024 by Antoni Sawicki